2,515: Guidelines for Faculty, Postdoctoral Fellow, and Medical Resident Promotion

 An administrative faculty promotion is an increase in compensation based upon a faculty member assuming significantly greater responsibilities and duties relative to their current position.
 Administrative faculty promotions can occur in the following ways:

-2. Promotion from one position to another approved Job Description within the same compensation grade or next higher compensation grade.
+- Promotion to another approved Job Description within the same compensation grade or next higher compensation grade.

 A request for a promotion of an existing Job Description (reevaluation) is submitted to Human Resources, through administrative channels, for review and placement using the Administrative Faculty Job Evaluation Model.
 Additional work volume of the same type/level of work does not qualify for a promotion.
 A promotion by reevaluation may result in a within compensation grade salary adjustment or a promotion to the next compensation grade.

 - Within compensation grade adjustments occur when the enhancement of existing duties or the addition of new duties result in a minimum of 20% change to the complexity of the position, but the change in complexity does not warrant movement to the next compensation grade.
 No more than three adjustments within a compensation grade may be granted.
 Within grade adjustments for compensation grade E positions are considered ad hoc and require normal HR review and approval of campus senior administration.

 - Promotions to a higher compensation grade occur when the scope of work meets the requirements of the next higher compensation grade.
 Promotions to the next compensation grade occur when the enhancement of existing duties or the addition of new duties result in a minimum of 30% change to the complexity of the position.

 A placement decision will typically be completed within two to four weeks following submission of a Job Description Form to Human Resources.
 The effective date of an approved job description will be the first day of the month following the final approval by Human Resources or later if so requested by the department.
 Fiscal year submission deadlines will be communicated by Human Resources.